Attaching Custom Attributes To Cells

 1. Make the accessor public - not ideal , this is a low-level object that should remain hidden

-2. Make a a public function that returns a pointer to accessor - again, not ideal because then in Python or in other C++ module we would need to perform a fairly complex fetching of the CustomCellAttributeSteppableData
+2. Make a public function that returns a pointer to accessor - again, not ideal because then in Python or in other C++ module we would need to perform a fairly complex fetching of the CustomCellAttributeSteppableData

-3. Declare a a public function that takes a pointer to a cell object and returns attached CustomCellAttributeSteppableData object.
+3. Declare a public function that takes a pointer to a cell object and returns attached CustomCellAttributeSteppableData object.
 This solution seems like the cleanest of all three options

 Let’s modify a code and add the function that returns pointer to CustomCellAttributeSteppableData object.
 We first modify header file for the steppable class: